Andy-Jingqian-Xue/beauty-of-fractals/README.md

     python s4_bends.py
     ```

-3. The substructures, which are the bends defined by three vertices, will be autormatically indentified and saved as `bends.shp`.
+3. The substructures, which are the bends defined by three vertices, will be autormatically indentified and saved as `bends16.shp`.
 Please follow the `Tutorial4MSJS.docx` for more details on calculating the degree of substral beauty.

 ## Results